Groomer Humor Contributions to PetGroomer.com:

 When you recognize the dog on the street before the owner.
 (Red Tigrrr)

 When you find yourself picking up other dogs’ poop when walking your dog.
 (JRGroomer)

-You are stopped in the supermarket by a client and you don’t know who they are until they mention their pets name. (anonymous)
+A client stops you in the supermarket, and you don’t know who they are until they mention their pet’s name. (anonymous)

 You can identify with such movie charters as Edward Scissor Hands. (anonymous)

 You would rather shop in the “Pet Edge Catalog” instead of ” Victoria’s Secrets.” (anonymous)